wlonk/arcadia/rules/making_characters.rst

 Next, Beatriz's character, Miss Taylor.
 She must answer the following:

+-  Who fancies you?
 -  Who is your best friend?
--  Who is your charge or are your charges?
 -  Who is your employer?

 Her answers:

+-  She is fancied by someone who may be her best chance at marriage, but then again may be below her: Mr. Colin Fogg, heir to the Foggs' farm.
 -  Her best friend is Miss Fitzgibbon.
 While the friendship grew out of pity, she has found that Miss Fitzgibbon (she does call her Rebecca when they're alone) has a keen mind, and sees the world in a way that always makes her think.
--  Her charge is Mr. Mason's young sibling, Master William Mason.
-He's a terror, too smart for his own good, and always turning his mind towards trouble.
--  Her employer, therefore, is Mr. Mason's father, Mr. Edward Mason the elder.
+-  Her employer is Miss Grace Clearidge, a lady edging towards spinsterhood yet showing no inclination to marry.

 Now Cal goes, with Miss Fitzgibbon.
 The questions are: